Quick Summary

 Go to Services โ Refunds โ Application for Refund.
 Select the refund type Export of Goods/Services Without Payment of Tax or Supplies to SEZ Unit/Developer Without Payment of Tax, as applicable.

-Pick the tax period.
-You can consolidate multiple periods in a single RFD-01 if the cumulative claim is above the minimum threshold.
-Upload the statement (Statement 3 for exports without payment of tax, Statement 4 for SEZ supplies, Statement 5 for deemed exports).
-The portal auto-computes the refund amount using the Rule 89(4) formula:
+Pick the tax period (you can consolidate multiple periods in a single RFD-01).
+Upload Statement 3 for exports without payment of tax, Statement 4 for SEZ supplies, or Statement 5 for deemed exports.
+The portal auto-computes the refund using the Rule 89(4) formula:

 Refund Amount = (Turnover of Zero-Rated Supply of Goods + Turnover of Zero-Rated Supply of Services) ร Net ITC รท Adjusted Total Turnover